danwing/cidfi/draft-wing-cidfi.md

 ### Mapping Metadata Parameters to DCIDs {#mapping-parameters}

-Several of the metadata parameters from {{Section 4.2 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}} can be mapped to QUIC Destination CID:
+Several of metadata parameters can be mapped to Destination CID:

 Importance:
-: As described in {{Section 4.2.5 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.

-Data burst:
-: As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.
+: Low/Medium/High importance, relative to other CIDs within this same UDP 4-tuple.

 Delay budget:
+: Time in milliseconds until this packet is worthless to the receiver.
-: As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}, counting from when the packet arrives at the CIDFI-aware network element to when it is transmitted.
-The client knows its own jitter (playout) buffer length and the client and server can calculate the one-way delay using timestamps.
+This is counted from when the packet arrives at the CIDFI-aware network element to when it is transmitted; other delays may occur before or after that event occurs.
+The receiver knows its own jitter (playout) buffer length and the client and server can calculate the one-way delay using timestamps.
 With that information, the client can adjust the server's signaled delay budget with the client's own knowledge.
-TODO: provide details.
+TODO: provide enough details to create interoperable implementations.

-Some other metadata parameters from {{Section 4.2 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}} cannot be successfully mapped into QUIC Destination ID such as timestamp, MDU Sequence, and Packet Counter.

 Over the CIDFI-dedicated QUIC stream, the server sends mapping information to the client when then propagates that information